sounddrill31/dotfiles/README.md

 Yes, I use micro over nano, \*vi\*, emacs, etc.

 > [!TIP]
 > Put wallpaper in `~/Pictures/Background.png` (To change this, edit `~/.config/systemd/user/swaybg.service`).
 This repo also tries to download to the location, so syncing may reset your background back to the default image.
+Same Wallpaper is also used for swaylock so also edit ~/.config/swaylock/config

+> [!TIP]
+> Alternatively, just change the image and rename as-is

 > [!TIP]